card-io/card.io-Android-source/official-release-process.md

 1. Make sure you're using NDK r10d!
 Ndk 8 is broken for some devices.

-1. Sanity check the develop branch.
+1. Sanity check the master branch.

-1. Run `./gradlew :card.io:assembleRelease releaseDoc`, and review the unobfuscated aar and javadocs for any anomalies.
+1. Run `./gradlew clean :card.io:assembleRelease releaseDoc`, and review the unobfuscated aar and javadocs for any anomalies.

-1. Deploy to a device and run a few sanity checks  (don't forget to do a release build!)
+1. Deploy release version of SampleApp with `./gradlew installRelease` to a device and run a few sanity checks.
+You will have to generate keystores to do this.

-1. Run `git checkout -b release/1.2.3 develop` with a release version
+1. Run `git checkout -b release/1.2.3 master` with a release version

 1. Update `release_notes.md` and commit.